CodeZephyr91/BugHunt-Solutions/ISSUES-(app.js,index.html,styles.css)(Day_1-2).md

 ## 5.Login error not resetting
 If a user fails to log in multiple times, the previous error message remains visible

+## 6.Incorrect task updation in handleTaskToggle as API call may fail
+The task state is updated in UI first, but if the API call fails, it does not revert